page contains reports of trips to

 God’s Hand Over Baker Lake

-on many Christian topics including Spiritual gifts, walking the walk in
+were focussed on many Christian topics including Spiritual gifts, walking the

-silence, submission to His will among others.
-Each evening several came for
+walk in silence, submission to His will among others.
+Each evening several

-prayer and gave themselves to the Lord.
-One significant event took place on
+came for prayer and gave themselves to the Lord.
+One significant event took

-the Sunday night service.
-Those from Nunavik who had lost loved ones to
+place on the Sunday night service.
+Those from Nunavik who had lost loved ones

 Praise and worship times were to say the least ‘lively’ – the Praise Team from Arviat and from Salluit were the major teams and brought the attendees into the presence of God with their music.
 They ministered during offering time and before ministry time – the Inuit know how to worship and dance and be ‘undignified’ before the Lord – Praise the Lord.